 Time – Around 3 hours

 You’ll probably need to fork out over $80 to move from Phuket’s buzzing go-go bars to the beachside massage parlours of Krabi in your own ride.
 That might seem like a lot, but there are things worth remembering.
 First: That’s the rate for the whole vehicle.
 In groups of four, that’s just $20 apiece – the same cost as a ferry or a shared minivan is per person.
 Second: Private taxis take comfort levels to new heights.
 Things like air-con interiors, free water and upholstered seats usually come as standard.

 Adding to all that is the convenience of being collected and dropped off wherever you choose.
-Oh, and taxis take a little less time to whiz through the jungles and the mangrove forests to get to Krabi.
+Oh, and taxis take a little less time to whiz through the jungles and the mangrove forests to reach Krabi.
 Without stops to make or other travelers to wait for, you’ll be able to go from A to B in under three hours, traffic depending.
-That’s cracking news if you’re simply pining to dip your feet in the crystal-clear waters of Railay Beach or Ao Nang!
+With a driving distance of 99 miles (160 km), that’s cracking news if you’re simply pining to dip your feet in the crystal-clear waters of Railay Beach or Ao Nang!